Teófilo Gutiérrez: Sporting CP

-On 19 July 2015, Sporting CP announced the signing of the Colombian player on a three-year contract and a €40 million release clause.
+On 19 July 2015, Sporting CP announced the signing of Gutierrez on a three-year contract and a €40 million release clause.
 In August 2015, he scored in the first and second legs during the 2015–16 Champions League play-off matches against CSKA Moscow, although it was not enough as Sporting lost 3–4 on aggregate and failed to advance to the group stage.
-Sporting ended up placing third in their group, and were transferred to the Europa League, where they were eventually eliminated in the round of 32 by Bayer 04 Leverkusen.
+Sporting ended up placing third in their group, and were transferred to the Europa League, where they were eventually eliminated in the round of 32 by Bayer Leverkusen.

 On 31 October, Gutierrez scored Sporting's only goal in the victory against Estoril Praia.
 On 10 December, he scored the last goal in a 3–1 victory over Beşiktaş, and made headlines for his bizarre goal celebration.
-He scored two goals in Sporting's 5–1 one-sided victory over FC Arouca on 18 March 2016.
+He scored two goals in Sporting's 5–1 one-sided victory over Arouca on 18 March 2016.
 Two weeks later, he added another brace in a 2–5 away victory at Belenenses.
 His last goal for the club was scored on 15 May in a victory over Sporting Braga.